buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 rules, etc, and to overcome the issue with the number of RIOs an RA can carry as described in the above paragraph).
-However, such non-compliant use of ULAs may be problematic in other ways, e.g., carrying an increased risk of collision with other ULA prefixes, where you might be using someone else's compliant prefix because shorter prefixes have a lower chance to be globally unique.
+However, such non-compliant use of ULAs may be problematic in other ways, e.g., carrying an increased risk of collision with other ULA prefixes, because shorter prefixes have a lower chance to be globally unique.

 # Configuration of the default policy table